80, Guildhall Street is a Grade II* listed building in the West Suffolk local planning authority area, England. First listed on 7 August 1952. House.

 Description

-In the ground storey room to the right of the entry is a heavy modillion cornice and an alcove with fluted Doric columns and fret decoration to the fascia.
-A fine mid-C18 stair runs the whole height of the building: turned balusters, ramped moulded handrails, open ornately bracketed strings, panelled dadoes.
-A thick wall, apparently of stone or flint, runs through the rear of the south end of the building and seems likely to be a continuation of the C12 stone wall within No.79 (qv).
-There may also be a stone return wall between the white brick extension and the main front of the building.
-No.80 (south end) was listed on 120772
+The interior includes a partly brick-vaulted cellar, with a higher ceiling to the south, and retains 17th-century ceiling beams.
+Many original 18th-century features remain, including six-panel doors with panelled surrounds—some with eared architraves—panelled window shutters with original metal fittings, and cornices with egg-and-dart or later foliage decoration.
+One ground floor room has a heavy modillion cornice and an alcove with fluted Doric columns and fret decoration to the fascia.
+A substantial staircase runs the full height of the building, featuring turned balusters, ramped moulded handrails, open bracketed strings, and panelled dadoes.
+A thick wall, possibly of stone or flint, runs through the rear of the south end of the building and is likely a continuation of a medieval stone wall found within the neighbouring property at No. 79.
+A stone return wall may also exist between the white brick extension and the main front of the building.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.